Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: Related work

-\paragraph{Mechanistic explanations.} To the best of our knowledge, our work advances the Pareto frontier of the complexity of a neural network, versus the level of detail in the description of its mechanism.
+\paragraph{Mechanistic explanations.} To the best of our knowledge, our work advances the Pareto frontier between complexity of a network and the detail of its characterization, providing the most detailed description of a neural network of this complexity.
 Much work focuses on the mechanisms of large language models.
 LLMs are more complex than the DRC, but the algorithms these papers explain are simpler as measured by the size of the abstract causal graph \citep{geiger2021causal,chan2022causal}.
 Examples include work on GPT-2 small \citep{Wang2023InterpretabilityIT,hanna2023does,dunefsky2024transcoders}, Gemma 2-2B \citep{marks-sparse-feature-circuits,nanda-fact-finding}, Claude 3.5 Haiku \citep{lindsey2025biology,marks25_audit_languag_model_hidden_objec}, and others \citep{llm-addition-fourier-features}.
 A possible exception is \citet{lindsey2025biology}, which contains many simple explanations whose graphs together would add up to a graph larger than that of the present work.
 However, their explanations rely only on empirical causal effects and are local (only valid in their prompt), contrasting with weight-level analysis that applies to all inputs.
 Pioneering work in understanding vision models \citep{olah2020zoom, schubert2021high-low, voss2021visualizing} is very thorough in labeling features but provides a weight-level explanation for only a small part of InceptionV1 \citep{cammarata2021curve}.
 Other work focuses on tiny toy models and explains their mechanisms very thoroughly, such as in modular addition \citep{nanda2023progressmeasuresgrokkingmechanistic,chughtai23_toy_model_univer,zhong2023pizza,quirke2023understanding,gross24_compac_proof_model_perfor_via_mechan_inter,yip2025modular}, binary addition \citep{cprimozic-binary}, small language transformers \citep{olsson2022context,HeimersheimJaniak2023}, or a transformer that finds paths in small binary trees \citep{brinkmann24mechanal}.